wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 3. Use a coding standard.

 Using a coding standard can help to ensure that your code is consistent and easy to read.
-WordPress has a https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/ that you can use to ensure that your code is consistent with the rest of the WordPress codebase.
+WordPress has a [JavaScript Coding Standard](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/) that you can use to ensure that your code is consistent with the rest of the WordPress codebase.

 4. Validate and Lint Your Code

 Use a linter to check your code for errors and potential issues.
 This can help to catch bugs early, and ensure that your code is consistent and easy to read.

 ESLint is a popular linter for JavaScript, and can be used to check your code for errors and potential issues.
-It possible to configure your theme to use EsLint to check your JavaScript code via the @wordpress/scripts package.
+It possible to configure your theme to use EsLint to check your JavaScript code via the @wordpress/scripts [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).

 5. Ensure your theme works without JavaScript